-Investing.com - Consumer price inflation in China rose more-than-expected last month, official data showed on Saturday.
+Investing.com - U.S. UoM consumer sentiment rose unexpectedly last month, preliminary data showed on Friday.

-In a report, National Bureau of Statistics of China said that Chinese CPI rose to an annual rate of 3.2%, from 2.0% in the preceding month.
+In a report, the University of Michigan said that consumer sentiment rose to a seasonally adjusted 79.2, from 74.3 in the preceding month.

-Analysts had expected Chinese CPI to rise to 3.0% last month.
+Analysts had expected UoM consumer sentiment to fall to 74.0 last month.